 Who We Are

-Jamal Mavrikios An avid linguaphile since childhood, Jamal's love for the Arabic language began at Hofstra University under the tutelage of Dr. Henry Chaim Toledano.
-Jamal continued his Arabic studies at New York University and the United Nations Language Training Institute, and studied translation theory at the University of California, Berkeley.
+Jamal MavrikiosJamal developed a love for the Arabic language while studying with Dr. Henry Chaim Toledano at Hofstra University.
+He continued his Arabic studies at New York University and the United Nations Language Training Institute, and studied translation theory at the University of California, Berkeley.
 He is the founder and managing director of Pacific Arabic Resources.
 Jamal teaches Standard and Moroccan Arabic at PAR.

 Jamye Ford Jamye discovered his love of languages at a young age and is fluent in Mvskoke (spoken by the Creek Nation and Seminole Indians of Florida and Oklahoma).
-He has also studied French, Mandarin, and Ancient Greek.
+He has also studied French, Mandarin and Ancient Greek.
 A graduate of Columbia University, Jamye teaches Standard and Moroccan Arabic at PAR.

-Liza Xydis Liza was born and raised in Athens, Greece and came to the US to study at Swarthmore College.
+Liza Xydis Liza was born and raised in Athens, and came to the U.S. to study at Swarthmore College.
 Aside from her background as a language teacher, she has also taught filmmaking, made documentary films and worked as a translator and writer for the Thessaloniki International Film Festival.
 She is fluent in Greek, English, French and Italian.
 Liza teaches Modern Greek at PAR.